OmPrakashSahoo416/LinkedIn-clone/README.md

-LinkedIn Clone - A React Redux App
+LinkedIn Clone - A React App